esnet/netgraf/README.md

 - Video

 ## Installation Guide
-Current installation of NetGraf has been tested on Python 3.6.
-This is Optional, but to get started, we recommend to first setup a clean Python environment for your project with at least Python 3.6 using any of your favorite tool forinstance, ([conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html "conda-env"), [venv](https://docs.python.org/3/library/venv.html), [virtualenv](https://virtualenv.pypa.io/en/latest/) with or without [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/)).
+Please ensure you have the IP addresses of the network devices, switches, routers ,servers, systems or hosts you intend to monitor.
+Netgraf has been tested on Chameleon cloud and Digital ocean instances.
+To get started, please feel free to use any enviroment or provider of your choice.

 ## Installation Pre-requisite

-* Create a set of Virtual machines(VMs) or network devices that can communicate and pingable to each other.
+* Create a set of Virtual Machine(VM) Instances or network devices that you intend to monitor, and ensure they can communicate and pingable to each other.
 * For example you can spin up VMs Using Chameleon Cloud, Amazon EC2, Digital Ocean or any other cloud provider of your choice.
 * To reserve a node and lauch an instance on Chameleon, follow the steps provided [here](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html#reserving-a-node).
-* Make one your VMs or network device as your Controller Node, and then others as your Target Nodes.
+* Make one of your host or network devices your Control Node, and then others your Target Nodes.
 * Modify your hosts file to match the number of intended Target hosts by specifying the IP addresses.
-* Depending on your OS, Install ansible using the steps provided [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+* Depending on your Controller node OS, Install ansible using the steps provided [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

+Ensure the devices or host machines are pingable to each other by creating a public key using the instruction [here](https://www.ssh.com/academy/ssh/keygen#what-is-ssh-keygen?), and then copy over your keys to your target nodes and using:

+	ssh-copy-id user@0.0.0.0

 Once the installtion is complete and your environment is all set up, check the version of your ansible: